The Making of a Professional Cell Phone Voicemail Greeting

 5. I checked my final recording by listening to my voicemail message from both a cell phone and a landline, and also asked a friend to listen for a second opinion.

-My new voicemail:
+My new voicemail greeting:

 My new personal voice message recording sounds clear, concise and sophisticated.
 Just by changing my voicemail message I felt I had substantially upgraded my image.
 I always want clients and colleagues to view me as professional, that is why a professional well thought out personal voice greeting is a way to market myself and my business too.